outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - https://www.quantamagazine.org/one-labs-quest-to-build-space-time-out-of-quantum-particles-20210907/
     - what differentiates a time crystal 'infinite change for no energy' from an electron, which contains energy and maintains it in a stable state, assuming no interference from interactions

+  - add to automation tech
+    - more devs converting to 'task description writers' creating standardized task descriptions & identifying repeated work, automation opportunities & other high-level semantic tasks is a better career once programming turns into a 'task bidding freelance market' where AI coders frequently outcompete dev

   - add to ml
     - how to identify that bias vs. variance can be resolved with 'conditional' or 'alternate' or 'subset' functions, assigned to data subsets based on data point attributes (like change type cause/patterns & type of a data point)
       - minimizing bias